Skip to main content

 If Freedom is still not working, you might want to try quitting and restarting the app, or even doing the old faithful computer restart to clear out any bad data.

-2. Make sure the app is running in the background
+2. Make sure the app is running

 3. Make sure you are running the latest version of the app